Looking for practical advice for being more chill? Here are 30 simple tips for you.

 I’m not talking about toxic positivity or pretending everything’s sunshine and rainbows.

 It’s more about being a “realistic optimist.”
-It’s about shifting your perspective to not be discouraged even when something goes wrong.
+It’s about shifting your perspective to NOT being discouraged even when something goes wrong.

 - So, instead of “It’s a shame.
 I failed,” you think, “Well, this sucks, but what can I learn from it?”